webdiego/RoadTrip-Beta/README.md

 - The possibility to insert city depart and city arrive, calculating the hypothetical distance.
 - Use of a database and sign up  instead of using  local storage.
--Possibility to share your trip
+- Possibility to share your trip.
--and more.
+- and more.

 ## Author